Skip to content

 The workflow: use your phone’s built-in voice-to-text (iPhone: long-press the microphone key; Android: tap the microphone on the keyboard) to dictate your notes into the AI chat.
 Then ask it to "tidy this up into a clear site report" or "turn these notes into a formal risk assessment."

 This is particularly useful for: site diaries, snagging lists, near-miss reports, and job completion notes.
+If you want a structured template for job reports, see our free ServiceM8 job report form template.
 Everything you currently scribble on paper and lose, you can now dictate and have back as a structured document.

 For a faster setup, the ChatGPT mobile app (iOS and Android) has a built-in voice mode that transcribes directly into the chat.
 It’s the closest thing to having a secretary on site.